 - Rest period – for 2 hours after each dose, you should not exercise, shower, or do anything that may raise your body temperature which is currently believed to increase your chances of a reaction.
 One well-known OIT provider explained the idea that an elevated heart rate increases your blood circulation (which may have histamines from the dose) and therefore spread your body’s reaction.
 Nevertheless, reactions can still occur after the rest period and also during maintenance.

-- Vacations/sick/exceptions – you’re not supposed to dose or fully dose when you are sick (more likely to have reactions), traveling (elevation, far from hospital, time changes), or doing things that may make it difficult to follow the rest period.
+- Vacations/sick/exceptions – you’re not supposed to dose or fully dose when you are sick (more likely to have reaction due to increased inflammation levels in the body or higher body temperature due to fever), traveling (elevation, far from hospital, time changes), or doing things that may make it difficult to follow the rest period.
 After these exceptions, you contact your doctor to get instructions for slowly building back up to the dose you were on.

 - The protocol and guidelines you follow will vary depending on the OIT provider you choose as well as on the patient’s needs and progress.
 There is no standard protocol and if you consult a few OIT providers, you will find that each doctor’s protocol varies slightly.
 These are some of the differences that I found: